Connect with others who understand.

 Disconnection surgeries attempt to limit the spread of seizure activity and reduce seizure frequency.
 Disconnection surgeries are known as palliative treatments because they can improve quality of life, but they do not cure epilepsy.

-The most common type of disconnection surgery is the corpus callosotomy, in which the fibers connecting the two hemispheres, or sides of the brain, are severed to prevent the spread of seizures from one side to the other.
+The most common type of disconnection surgery is the corpus callosotomy, in which the fibers connecting the two hemispheres, or sides of the brain, are severed to stop seizures from spreading between them.
 Corpus callosotomy surgery is usually performed on children who have debilitating seizures that cause injuries and falls.
 Multiple subpial transection is another surgery designed to disconnect the seizure focus, limiting the spread of seizures.

 A functional hemispherectomy combines the resection of a seizure focus in one hemisphere with corpus callosotomy.